 Below is a selection of best practices for designing your ecommerce store to motivate buyers to complete checkout:

-Use a progress indicator to easily identify to customers what stage or step of checkout they are on.
+Use a progress indicator to easily convey to customers what stage or step of checkout they are on.
 This shows customers how far they’ve come, and what stages are ahead, guiding them along in the process.
 This makes checkout simple to follow, and gives the customer an idea of how much longer the checkout will take to complete.

 Display a full summary of all order details including product, payment, and shipping information.
 Giving customers the ability to review their order prior to finalizing payment is essential for giving them a clear picture of the order.
 If possible, you should display this throughout the entire checkout process, but it is a must for the end of checkout before a customer finalizes payment.